 - Place a security alert on your ChexSystems consumer file and contact the three major credit bureaus if you believe your information is incorrect because you’re a victim of identity theft.

 If you are blacklisted, don’t panic — but do be proactive.
-“At this point, it is up to the customer to get their ChexSystems report cleared, or he or she may run into the same issue at other banks,” said Claudia Gonzalez, an investment advisor at Kovar Capital.
+“At this point, it is up to the customer to get their ChexSystems report cleared, or he or she may run into the same issue at other banks,” said Claudia Valladares, an investment advisor at Kovar Wealth Management.

 - Open a second-chance checking account.
 A second-chance account is a deposit account for consumers with a bad banking history.
 These accounts have lower daily withdrawal limits and generally have higher fees and more restrictions, but you can get approved for one even if you’re in ChexSystems.

 - Use a prepaid debit card.
-Monthly fees may apply with certain prepaid debit cards, but having one gives you a way to have the benefits of a deposit account.
+Monthly fees may apply with certain prepaid debit cards, but having one gives you a way to have the benefits of a deposit account s you improve your banking history.

 ChexSystems might seem like another financial worry to tackle in your life, but over time, you can lessen the impact of your past banking mistakes.
 Start by paying off outstanding overdraft fees and committing to managing your accounts more responsibly from here on out.
 Even if you’re strapped for cash, financial institutions offering second-chance checking accounts and prepaid debit cards can be good options for removing yourself from the ranks of the unbanked.